Ryuho Okawa: Spiritual contacts

 Okawa published a vast number of spiritual messages from various spirits in order to prove the existence of the Spirit World to the public.
 His first thirteen books, published from 1985 to 1987, consisted of these spiritual messages; the first eight were published from 1985 to 1986 under Yoshikawa's pen name to avoid Okawa's authorship being found out by his employers.
 The first book, The Spiritual Messages of Nichiren (日蓮の霊言, Nichiren no reigen), was published on 15 August 1985.
 The last two spiritual messages were published in early 1991: The Great Warning of Allah (アラーの大警, Arā no dai-keikoku) (January 1991) and The Terrifying Revelations of Nostradamus (ノストラダムス戦慄の啓示, Nosutoradamusu senritsu no keiji) (February 1991).
 Both became best-sellers in Japan in 1991.
 After 1991, almost all spiritual message books were discontinued aside from the messages of Buddha.

 The books of spiritual messages were replaced with newer versions when Okawa started publishing under his own name after the foundation of Happy Science.
 The new books were akin to collected and revised versions of the originals.
 They are presented as religious tractates which are divided into chapters, rather than interviews between Yoshikawa and the spirits.

-Okawa told his readers to not let foreigners read the spiritual messages and to not translate the messages into English, Chinese, or Korean.
+Okawa told his readers to not let foreigners read the spiritual messages and not translate the messages into English, Chinese, or Korean.
 He says that foreigners should not know about the messages "until the time is ripe" and that propagating them overseas would "only heighten the fear."
 Astley (1995) says the real reason Okawa discouraged readers from spreading the messages abroad may be because the messages seem to contain a large amount of plagiarism.

-As the spirits continued talking to Okawa, he eventually realized that he is a reincarnation of Guatama Buddha, and the incarnation of the Highest Spiritual Being named El Cantare.
-Okawa believes that this was revealed to him by the consciousness of Guatama Buddha.
-This revelation convinced him that his mission was to spread Truth on earth.
+Okawa not only claimed to be a reincarnation of Gautama Buddha but also the incarnation of a "Highest Spiritual Being" named “El Cantare”.
+Okawa claimed El Cantare was one of ten Highest Spiritual Beings.
+According to Okawa, this was revealed to him by the consciousness of Gautama Buddha himself.
+This revelation convinced him that his mission was to spread truth on earth.